 Dix Pit will be the final site in order to iron out remaining ICT issues.

 Why begin with the Redbridge household waste recycling centre?

-We are starting with Redbridge because it is close to Oxford City, so has good internet coverage.
-We will iron out any ICT issues before expanding to the other sites to ensure it is operating properly.
+We started with Redbridge because it is close to Oxford City, so has good internet coverage.
+We had to resolve ICT issues before expanding to the other sites to ensure it was operating properly.

 Why are you filming?

 For public and site staff safety and to help investigate complaints and incidents which may happen on site.